 Read the whole source through once to get a sense of what the document is about.
 This is also a good time to determine if the document will be useful for your project.
 If you are looking at a handwritten document such as a letter or diary episode, some of the text may be difficult to decipher.
 Don’t panic.
 If the whole manuscript is illegible, you may want to move on to the next document.
 If you can make out most of the words, try to figure out others by comparing individual letters in the words you can read.
 As a last resort, ask an archivist or librarian if he or she can help.

-Finally, take detailed notes on the contents of the document.
+Finally, if the document seems like a promising candidate for your episode, take more detailed notes on its contents.
 Depending upon the type of document you are looking at (eg: an advertisement vs. a five-page letter) your notes could take up several pages or only a few more sentences than the summary.
 Be sure to write down the names and places mentioned.
 When in doubt, take down more information since it may be difficult to return to the archive.

-Your secondary source should be a book or an article (internet sites such as Wikipedia do not count as secondary sources) on the subject of your episode’s theme.
+Your secondary source should be a book or an article on the subject of your episode’s theme.
 Take the 1862 mother/daughter letter, for example.
 Let’s say you pick out Civil War progress as your theme.
 You might look for a secondary source that discusses the Civil War in South Carolina in 1862 and its effect on mothers.
 Of course, it may be difficult to find a source that is specifically about each of these pieces: the Civil War, South Carolina, 1862, and mothers.
 Try a few combinations like the Civil War and mothers or the Civil War in South Carolina.